SConaway/react-hackclub-webring/README.md

 }
 ```

-The library allows you to manage fetching the data when convenient by using `fetchWebringData()`. `example/` has an example of fetching it client-side, and `example-next/` has an example of fetching it when rendering on the server using NextJS's `getServerSideProps`.
+The library allows you to manage fetching the data when convenient by using `fetchWebringData()`. `example/` has an example of fetching it client-side; `example-next/` has an example of fetching it when rendering on the server using NextJS's `getServerSideProps`.

 ## License